abdul699/Mern-Ecommerce/README.md

    > |───routes: Contains the urls routing for the app
    > └───app.js: This is the entry point for the backend.
 This file calls the models, routes, controllers, middlewares and connect the DB to server
    > ```

+   To download all the dependencies and components download the file `package.json` and use command: `npm install`

 2. **Front End:**
    Folder **projfrontend** contains the frontend logic using React